Reading time: 7 min.

 Most people who are eligible for a hair transplant can have UFUE.
 But there are some instances where it might be more suitable:

-• If you’re worried about your transplant being noticeable — the main benefit of UFUE is that it’s easier to hide your procedure
+• If you’re worried about your transplant being noticeable — the main benefit of UFUE is that it’s easier to hide your hair transplant from the start.

 • If you don’t need too many grafts — FUT is generally more suitable for people who need a high number of hair grafts [1].